janstrohschein/KOARCH/Use_Cases/VPS_Popcorn_Production/Kubernetes/readme.md

 Now you can launch the Kafka broker with the following command:\
 `docker-compose -f docker-compose_kafka.yml up`

-!!TODO Kubernetes Setup!!
+#TODO Kubernetes Setup

 # Run the experiment
-!!TODO Describe experiment!!
+#TODO Describe experiment
 <!---
 Open another terminal to start the experiment:\
 `docker-compose up`